RTM API client

 rtm_client.start()

-By default, the RTM client uses rtm.connect
+By default, the RTM client uses the rtm.connect

-connection with Slack.
-The response contains basic information about the
+API method to establish a WebSocket connection with Slack.
+The response contains basic information about the team and WebSocket URL.

-Read the rtm.connect docs
+See the rtm.connect

-and the rtm.start docs for
+and rtm.start

-more details.
-Also, note that slack.rtm_v2.RTMClient
+API methods for more details.
+Note that slack.rtm_v2.RTMClient

-does not support
+does not support rtm.start

 .

-RTM Events
+RTM events

 {